Get equal doses of history and ambiance in a state park cabin, woods, trees, or lakeside. Here are the best Texas State Park Lodges and cabins.

 Located at 6211 Park Road 4S. in Burnett, the park is open daily and park entry is free.
 However, you must purchase tickets in advance to enter the cavern on a guided tour.
 Tickets are $18 per person for the 1.1-mile roundtrip walk.
-Please note that groups are limited during COVID, so please book in advance.
-For the more adventurous, a 2- to 3-hour Wild Cave Tour is offered most Saturdays.
-This is a smaller group, with more rigorous physical requirements and costs $65 per person.
+Please note that groups are limited during COVID, so please book beforehand.
+A 2- to 3-hour Wild Cave Tour is offered most Saturdays for the more adventurous visitors.
+This smaller group has more rigorous physical requirements and costs $65 per person.

 Articles Related to Texas State Park Lodges and Cabins